arbor- +

 arborescent

-1. Artistically like a tree; tree-like.
+1. Artistically similar to a tree; tree-like.

 2. Resembling a tree in form and branching structure.